BryceL95/pi-kiosk-presenter/README.md

 This [Raspberry Pi 4 Case](https://www.amazon.com/dp/B07Y7W3GFH?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_2) can be used with the [Kiosk Pi Case.STL](</assets/3D_Files/Kiosk Pi Case.STL>) to add a button to Pi4 easily.

+## How to configure kiosk settings
+Navigate to [rrdev.brycelongacre.com/tools-new](https://rrdev.brycelongacre.com/tools-new/) and register an account.
+Once registered, login and navigate to Kiosk on the left.